anugs/mermaid/docs/README.md

 ## Request for Assistance

 Things are piling up and I have a hard time keeping up.
-To remedy this it would be great if we could form a core team of developers to cooperate with the future development of mermaid.
+It would be great if we could form a core team of developers to cooperate with the future development of mermaid.

 As part of this team you would get write access to the repository and would